 It can be overwhelming to first timers, especially to tourist who can’t wait to leave Manila’s chaotic traffic, heat and pedestrians.
 But spend a little time and discover the little secrets of the city and the friendliness of the people.
-For many first timers, it is a good idea to start Manila hotel booking in advance during the holiday season.

 Shopping in Manila is a way of life.
 Almost everywhere you go are stores, shops, boutiques from the small corner store to the giant malls that you can find almost everywhere you go in Metro Manila.

 The walled city of Intramuros is a must see for tourist.
 Within its walls are the centuries old Manila Cathedral and San Agustin Church & Museum.
 Also inside it’s walls is Fort Santiago, a Spanish fortress and garrison -now a park.
 Located at the mouth of Pasig River, Intramuros was built to defend Manila from invaders.
 Today, inside the walled city are houses from the Spanish times that have survived.
 Some have been converted into cozy restaurants, museums, dormitories and souvenir shops.

 Manila Ocean Park, located at the back of Quirino Grand Stand in Rizal Park, Manila.
 It is a multi-million, state-of-the-art oceanarium complex with an open water marine habitat, restaurants, function rooms and marine research facilities.